THE ASSOCIATION OF INDEPENDENT COLLEGES AND UNIVERSITIES IN MASSACHUSETTS

-Rob McCarron joined AICU Mass in July 2006 and serves as Senior Vice President and General Counsel.
-Mr. McCarron previously served as Director of Legal Affairs for the Massachusetts House Committee on Ways and Means (2003-2006) and as Chief Legal Counsel for the Massachusetts House Joint Committee on the Judiciary.
+Rob McCarron was appointed president and CEO of AICU Mass on June 1, 2021.
+Mr. McCarron joined AICU Mass in July 2006 and previously served as Senior Vice President and General Counsel.
+Prior to joining AICU Mass, Mr. McCarron served as Director of Legal Affairs for the Massachusetts House Committee on Ways and Means (2003-2006) and as Chief Legal Counsel for the Massachusetts House Joint Committee on the Judiciary.
 From 1999 to 2001, Mr. McCarron was counsel for MetLife Auto & Home Insurance Co., and from 1994 to 1999, he was an associate at Finneran, Byrne & Drechsler, L.L.P.

 Mr. McCarron received his bachelor of arts degree in business/management from Clark University (1988) and his Juris Doctor cum laude from Suffolk University Law School (1993).